Pat Dunne

-Patrick "Pat" Dunne (9 February 1943 – 25 September 2015) was an Irish professional football goalkeeper.
+Patrick Dunne (9 February 1943 – 25 September 2015) was an Irish professional football goalkeeper.
 He played internationally for the Republic of Ireland and professionally in both Republic of Ireland and England.

+Career

 Dunne played in Dublin with Stella Maris before playing in England for Everton.
 He returned to Ireland to play with the Shamrock Rovers, making his debut, along with Jackie Mooney against Shelbourne at Dalymount Park on 22 August 1962.
 He played in the UEFA Cup Winners' Cup that season and the Inter-Cities Fairs Cup the following season against Valencia giving him a total of 4 European appearances.
 During this season Pat played in all 22 league games where Rovers only lost once winning every trophy except the Top Four Cup.